-(purchase of property and builder financing is optional)
+(purchase of property is optional)

 1. Establish a floor plan with Builder:

 - Find a floor plan on our web page, online, in a book, or find an existing home that is similar to what you wish to build.

 - If the plan you like is an existing home and we have access to visit, we will walk the home and take measurements so we can duplicate the plan.

 - We then draft a preliminary drawing based on the home visited, or based on the floor plans chosen from the above sources. (typical cost $1,000.00-$2,000.00 depending on square footage) This plan is not complete enough to actually build home, but does include a floor plan and a front elevation, sufficient for quoting purposes. (takes about 2 weeks)

 - A meeting is set up with Buyer to review the rough draft, and modify draft to meet customer’s desires.
 This process can also be achieved via e-mail if customer can mark up drawings and return via e-mail.
 This step usually requires multiple meetings, or multiple communications via e-mail.